MaxAndreasLundin/sti-julio-max/README.md

-Spring boot project for the course Java B.
+Spring Boot project for the course Java B.

 Welcome to Max & Julios wondrous magic show.
 Follow the instructions below to witness the magic!!!